navapbc/branches/README.md

 ## What next

-- Try changing parameters within the sample graph.
+- Try changing parameters within the example graph.
 - Look at the Graph.test.js mock data structure for reference controls